rickoff/TFNServer/README.md

 Discord : https://discord.gg/VD7Mw4yZXN

-script tes3mp for Tales from Nirn server
+script tes3mp for Tales from Nirn server :

+- ActivePlayer : Active player for resurrect with 25% health

+- RegenPlayer : Natural regen health for players +1pts/s

+- LevelingPlayer : New Leveling sytem with GUI menu

+- Deathdrop : Drop on the ground after death 10% of gold

+- SystemClass : Class system limiting the use of weapons, armor, various items and sort according to the corresponding talent.